How to Create Your Website with TYPO3 (Brand Examples)

 Website: https://www.sachsen-anhalt.de/

-Analysis: This government portal demonstrates TYPO3's strength in managing large, public-facing websites with diverse and important content.
-It makes information easy to find for all users.
+Analysis: This government portal demonstrates how powerful TYPO3 is in managing large public websites.
+It offers a wealth of important content and makes information easy to find for all users.

 4 Pearson - Educational Publishing